alanma/cd_lab/README.md

 is done by Gradle tasks.
 We will use Jenkins to orchestrate the build.
 The last step of the build pipeline, deploy to test, will require a manual trigger.

-When the pipe line is complete it will consist of the following build steps:
+When the pipeline is complete it will consist of the following build steps:

 1. `todo_initial` - compile and run unit tests
 2. `todo_ineg_test` - run integration test